24 May 2019

 Christmas

-A French school trip to France to see the Christmas markets is a fantastic, fun way to encourage your students to develop an enthusiasm for all things French.
+A school trip to France to see the Christmas markets is a fantastic, fun way to encourage your students to develop an enthusiasm for all things French.

 Of course, the Loire Valley is famous for its spectacular châteaux, and at Christmas they become truly magical, with sumptuous decorations, beautifully carved nativity scenes and breath-takingly intricate sugar sculptures.

-So, with the opportunity to enjoy some really festive activities and visits, as well as learn about French history and culture, this is a great alternative to the traditional Christmas markets trip.
+So, with the opportunity to enjoy some really festive activities and visits (as well as learn about French history and culture), this is a great alternative to the traditional Christmas markets trip.

 Tours has the purest form of spoken French

-If you’re struggling to decide on a destination for your next French school trip, then you’d be hard pressed to beat the Loire Valley.
+If you’re struggling to decide on a destination for your next French school trip, then you’d be hard-pressed to beat the Loire Valley.
 Not only is it packed full of history and culture, but it’s also said to be where the ‘purest’ form of French is spoken.

-So the Loire Valley, and Tours in particular, is a fantastic choice of destination for school French trips.
-And we can enhance your tour with immersive language lessons at the Institut de Touraine.
+So the Loire Valley, and Tours in particular, is a fantastic choice of destination for school French trips (and we can enhance your tour with immersive language lessons at the Institut de Touraine).

 It’s a UNESCO World Heritage Site